Winter is here which means it's time for the Annual Beard Up Boys fundraiser.

 Funded researchers to attend Scientific Research Meetings at ATW2008 in Shiga (Japan), ATW2010 in Los Angeles, ATW2012 in New Delhi, ATW2015 in Beijing and ATW2017 in Milan.

-Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014 and Warsaw in 2016.
+Funded researchers to attend the A-T Clinical Conference in the Netherlands in 2014, Warsaw in 2016 and Naples in 2018.

 Raised significant funds through holding events such as Charity Dinners, Movie Nights, Golf Days, Membership Drives, Merchandise Sales, etc.